dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/index.md

 ### 2D Effects

 WPF provides a library of 2D classes that you can use to create a variety of effects.
-The 2D rendering capability of WPF provides the ability to paint [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] elements that have gradients, bitmaps, drawings, and videos; and to manipulate them by using rotation, scaling, and skewing.
+The 2D rendering capability of WPF provides the ability to paint UI elements that have gradients, bitmaps, drawings, and videos; and to manipulate them by using rotation, scaling, and skewing.
 The following illustration gives an example of the many effects you can achieve by using WPF brushes.

 ![Illustration showing the different WPF brushes and paint elements.](./media/index/brushes-paint-elements.png)